 1. Remote employees are not productive.

 This is a classic myth cited by many employers concerning those that work from home.
-These execs mostly get concerned that the freelancers would often spend more time binging Netflix shows or working on non-work related things.
+These execs mostly get concerned that the freelancers would often spend more time binging Netflix shows or working on non-work-related things.
 This is, without a doubt, a possibility, and there are a few employees that would take such an approach.

 Simply because there are no colleagues or bosses to keep an eye on you doesn’t mean that work shouldn’t go as planned.
 In fact, many remote workers have reported working much longer than those that work from the office.

-This is because their offices are home-based; hence, no time wasted in commutes, and also, the office doesn’t get closed by 5 P.M.
+This is because their offices are home-based; hence, no time is wasted in commutes, and also, the office doesn’t get closed by 5 P.M.
 Moreover, before deciding to follow this direction, potential employees have already done soul searching to determine whether or not freelancing is for them.
 This means that they have to put in more work, should they want it to work out for them.

 2. Remote work leads to poor communication.